-At Woodlands Primary and Nursery School, we follow the Computing Curriculum specified in the National Curriculum 2014.
-We have also incorporated the Education for a Connected World (2020) framework, which is designed to equip children and young people for a digital life.
+At Woodlands Primary School we follow the Computing Curriculum that is specified in the National Curriculum 2014.
+We have also incorporated the Education for a Connected World (2020) material, which is a framework to equip children and young people for a digital life.

 - Information Technology – the application of using their computer science knowledge to create programs, systems and content.

 Here at Woodlands, we recognise that all classes have children with widely differing computing abilities.
 This is especially true when some children have access to equipment at home, while others do not.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child e.g. Children that are MA and have greater experiences work in mixed ability groups to support their peers.

 Please click the links below to see how we assess children’s Computing progress at Woodlands:

 Click on the link below for Website links to support remote learning: